-A student is not considered officially withdrawn (from a course or an institution) until the withdrawal forms are completed and signed in the Registrar's office.
-Failure to complete the necessary procedure will constitute improper withdrawal and may result in a failing grade.
+A student is considered officially withdrawn (from a course or the institution) when the withdrawal forms are completed and signed in the Registrar's office.
+A student who has notified any faculty or staff member that he or she is withdrawing from the institution is deemed officially withdrawn when the faculty or staff member notifies the Registrar's office.
+Failure to complete the necessary procedure(s) will constitute improper withdrawal and may result in a failing grade.
 Additionally, account balances are immediately due upon withdrawal.
 Failure to attend class or merely to notify an instructor of the intent to withdraw will not be regarded as an official withdrawal.